alexpovel/srgn/README.md

 Note how this does not surface either `from_egg` (has a docstring) or `register_bird` (not a method, *`def` outside `class`*).

+#### Working recursively

-If standard input is not given, `srgn` knows how to find corresponding source files automatically, for example in this repository:
+If standard input is not given, `srgn` knows how to find relevant source files automatically, for example in this repository:

 ```console